-There are many reported overflow events in the Hutt Valley each year.
+There are many reported overflow events in the Porirua and Wellington northern suburbs each year.
 Some of these events include several different points overflowing at the same time.
-For example, a storm in July 2022 resulted in overflows at six pump stations, and six more overflows were detected in the network.
+For example, a storm in early December 2019 resulted in overflows at 15 pump stations.
 There would have been more overflows in that storm that Wellington Water was unaware of.

-Our models show that climate change and an ageing network will cause more overflows to occur unless we intervene.
-In the Hutt (Upper and Lower Hutt) Valley and Wainuiomata networks, our models estimate that in 2070 there would be 165 locations that overflow in a 1 in six-month storm event if there were no network improvements from today.
+Our models show that climate change and an ageing network will cause more overflows to occur unless we intervene (see section 2.5).
+Our models estimate that in 2057 there would be 172 locations that overflow in a 1 in six-month storm event if there were no network improvements from today.
 These locations include:

-- 1. 15 Constructed Overflow Points - 2.
-150 "uncontrolled" network overflows.
+- 1. 8 Constructed Overflow Points - 2.
+164 "uncontrolled" network overflows.
 Note that further investigation and evidence is required to confirm that these spills will occur.